oracle/node-oracledb/README.md

 ## <a name="about"></a> About node-oracledb

 The node-oracledb add-on for Node.js powers high performance Oracle Database applications.

-Node-oracledb connects Node.js 0.10, 0.12, 4.2 LTS and 5 to Oracle
+Use node-oracledb to connect Node.js 0.10, 0.12, 4 LTS and 5 to
-Database.
+Oracle Database.

+The add-on is stable, well documented, and has a comprehensive test suite.
-This is an open source project maintained by Oracle Corp.

-The node-oracledb home page is on the
-[Oracle Technology Network](http://www.oracle.com/technetwork/database/database-technologies/scripting-languages/node_js/).
+The node-oracledb project is open source and maintained by Oracle Corp.
+The home page is on the [Oracle Technology Network](http://www.oracle.com/technetwork/database/database-technologies/scripting-languages/node_js/).

 ### Node-oracledb supports: